A Snapshot of Prostate Cancer

 Trends in NCI Funding for Prostate Cancer Research

-The National Cancer Institute's (NCI) investment2 in prostate cancer research increased from $285.4 million in fiscal year (FY) 2008 to $300.5 million in FY 2010 before decreasing to $265.1 million in FY 2012.
-In addition to this funding, NCI supported $68.4 million in prostate cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).3
+NCI’s investment2 in prostate cancer research was $255.6 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $68.4 million in prostate cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Prostate Cancer